 Be aware of the costs to you of unnecessary—not useful, not valuable—anxiety.
-Besides feeling bad, it makes a person play smaller with others, hold back his or her truth, and hunker down—or go to war, in ways small or large.
+Besides feeling bad, it makes a person play smaller with others, hold back their truth, and hunker down—or go to war, in ways small or large.
 Then really decide in your heart if you want to be free of this worthless fear.

 With someone who you know cares about you, try saying to yourself: I know you’re not going to attack me.
 Find your way to having the statement ring true, and then see how you feel.
 Do it again with this statement to yourself: Even if you did attack me, I would still be OK in the core of my being.
 Let the truth of this and related good feelings sink into you.

 Here’s another one: I can take care of myself around you.
 Let this, too, sink in.
 And: If you hurt me, I’ll still be OK in my core.
 And: I wish you well.
 If you have any difficulty with this practice, try other people who love you.
 The essence here is to feel your way into a place in which you recognize others and situations as they truly are, you take care of your own needs, and no needless anxiety is added.